-- 1. Explain the origin and development of the Texas constitution. - 2.
-Describe state and local political systems and their relationship with the federal government. - 3.
-Describe separation of powers and checks and balances in both theory and practice in Texas. - 4.
-Demonstrate knowledge of the legislative, executive, and judicial branches of Texas government. - 5.
-Evaluate the role of public opinion, interest groups, and political parties in Texas. - 6.
-Analyze the state and local election process. - 7.
-Identify the rights and responsibilities of citizens. - 8.
-Analyze issues, policies and political culture of Texas.
+- 1. Explain the origin and development of constitutional democracy in the United States. - 2.
+Demonstrate knowledge of the federal system. - 3.
+Describe separation of powers and checks and balances in both theory and practice. - 4.
+Demonstrate knowledge of the legislative, executive, and judicial branches of the federal government. - 5.
+Evaluate the role of public opinion, interest groups, and political parties in the political system. - 6.
+Analyze the election process. - 7.
+Describe the rights and responsibilities of citizens - 8.
+Analyze issues and policies in U.S. politics.